You really can improve your golf swing.

 ■ Distribute your practice into several times a week for short periods of time.

-In conclusion, my golf swing thoughts are; you can learn and you can get better.
+In conclusion, you can learn and you can get better.
 But be prepared to put some time into the process, and give up the idea that a quick tip will get it done.
 Remember, learning is a journey and not a destination.

 Enjoy the process and enjoy golf.
 Bob Doyle